How Does Scoring Work In Quidditch?

 Catching the Golden Snitch

 Capturing the Golden Snitch is the most important aspect of Quidditch and is the job of the Seeker.
 In the Harry Potter series, the Golden Snitch is a small golden ball that rapidly flies around the arena.
-However, in the real life version, there is a neutral Snitch Runner who carries around a tennis ball wrapped in a yellow sock on their waist.
+However, in the real-life version, there is a neutral Snitch Runner who carries around a tennis ball wrapped in a yellow sock on their waist.
 The Snitch Runner tries to avoid the seekers from both teams.
-Once the Golden Snitch is caught, the capturing team is awarded 30 points and the game is over.
+In the Harry Potter books, catching the Golden Snitch awarded the capturing team 150 points, but in real-life Quidditch, the value of the Snitch is different.
+Once the Golden Snitch is caught, the capturing team is awarded 30 points, and the game is over.